splunk/splunk-sdk-python/docs/index.rst

 Welcome to the API reference for the Splunk Python SDK, which describes the modules that are included in the Splunk Python SDK.
-For more information about the SDK, see the `Developer Portal <http://dev.splunk.com/view/python-sdk/SP-CAAAEBB>`_.
+For more information about the SDK, see the `Splunk Developer Portal <http://dev.splunk.com/view/python-sdk/SP-CAAAEBB>`_.

 .. toctree::
    :maxdepth: 2